psaikido/hugle.uk/pages/yarn/090-sword.md

 my old jiu-jitsu teacher
 used to have a short sword
 its blade milled off
-it was used occassionally in class
+it was used occasionally in class
 it was from Korea
 and had been used
 in World War II